MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DE-06-Implement-data-privacy.md

 # Implementing Data Privacy and Governance using Unity Catalog with Azure Databricks

+> **IMPORTANT**: This exercise assumes you have an Azure subscription in an organization where Unity Catalog for Azure Databricks is supported.
+Enabling Unity Catalog requires Azure Databricks account administrative access and access to tenant-level resources.
+If you do not have access to an environment that supports Unity Catalog, you will be unable to complete this exercise.
+>
+> See *[Set up and manage Unity Catalog](https://learn.microsoft.com/azure/databricks/data-governance/unity-catalog/get-started)* for more information.

 Unity Catalog offers a centralized governance solution for data and AI, simplifying security by providing a single place to administer and audit data access.
 It supports fine-grained access control lists (ACLs) and dynamic data masking, which are essential for protecting sensitive information.

 This lab will take approximately **30** minutes to complete.